mainkoon81/ooo-Bayesian-Introduction/README.md

 ### c-2) Variational Inference
 Variational inference seeks to approximate the true posterior with an **approximate variational distribution**, which we can calculate more easily.
 The difference of EM-algorithm and Variational-Inference is the kind of results they provide; **`EM is just a point while VI is a distribution`.** However, they also have similarities.
 EM and VI can both be interpreted as minimizing some sort of **distance** between the true value and our estimate.
  - For **EM:** which is the **`Maximum-Likelihood`**
-   - ...assign fake param -> develop soft fake villages -> calculate weighted param from the village -> obtain the MLE value of villages by developing new soft fake villages again based on the weighted param -> Repeat from the start until the ML value gets to the maximum...Now, finally you obtain the best param.
+   - ...assign fake param -> develop soft fake villages -> calculate weighted param from the village -> obtain the MLE value of villages by developing new soft fake villages again based on the weighted param -> Repeat from the start until the MLE value gets to the maximum...Now, finally you obtain the best param.
  - For **VI:** which is the **`Kullback-Leibler divergence`**.
 > The term **variational** comes from the field of variational calculus.
 Variational calculus is just calculus over functionals instead of functions.
 Functionals are just a function of function(inputs a function and outputs a value).
 For example, the KL-divergence are functionals.
 The variational inference algorithms are simply optimizing functionals which is how they got the name "variational Bayes".